Bankruptcy not a topic in early talks with state, Detroit emergency manager says

 A key claim made by attorneys representing the city's unions, retirees and pension funds is that Orr and his team were intent on filing for bankruptcy and did not make best efforts to negotiate with them prior to the bankruptcy filing.
 They also claim that plans to cut pensions would violate the Michigan Constitution.

-But Buckfire said he did not have to recommend to Orr that pensions for the city's retirees be cut as a way to help Detroit navigate through debts and liabilities that total $18.5 billion.
+But Buckfire said he did not have to recommend to Orr that pensions for the city's retirees be cut as a way to help Detroit navigate through debts and liabilities that total $18.5 billion (11.4 billion pounds).

 Buckfire said it was clear that the city did not have the funds to pay the unsecured pension payouts without cutting them.